 Step 1: Pause Scheduled Tasks

 Step 2: Make Sure All Tasks Have Completed

-In the Sandfly UI, check the Dashboard and make sure the task queue is at 0.
-It is important that we do not stop nodes in the middle of scans because it can leave orphaned files on the remote hosts.
-If the nodes are allowed to finish then everything is cleaned up correctly.
+In the Sandfly UI, check the Task Queue by clicking on its button in the top bar or via the menu at Scanning > Task Queue and make sure the task queue is at 0 (zero), as indicated by the number in the circle.
+It is important to not stop nodes in the middle of scans because it can leave orphaned files on the remote hosts.
+If the nodes are allowed to finish then everything cleans up correctly.